Table of Contents

 The surgical option is considered after the initial stability.
 Neonatal surgical management for HLHS is imperative owing to the ductal-dependent systemic circulation.
 Corrective operations are not available in the case of HLHS.
 However, palliative operations currently include two options i.e. Norwood operation (series of staged functionally univentricular palliations) and cardiac transplant.

 The first stage procedure is known as the Norwood procedure.
 An atrial septectomy is performed to allow for unrestricted blood flow between the left and right atria.
-This is followed by the ligation of the ductus arteriosus and the establishment of an anastomosis between the main pulmonary artery and the aorta.
+Ligation of the ductus arteriosus and the establishment of an anastomosis between the main pulmonary artery and the aorta follows.
 Finally, an aorta to pulmonary shunt is placed.

 The two goals of this procedure are to establish a reliable systemic circulation that is independent on the ductus arteriosus and to allow enough blood to flow to the pulmonary circulation for adequate oxygenation.
 This procedure should be performed in the first weeks of life.

 The second stage is known as the bidirectional Glenn procedure and is usually performed six months after the Norwood procedure.
 The superior vena cava is anastomosed to the right pulmonary artery.
 The aorta-to-pulmonary shunt should be ligated at this stage.

 Norwood stage III (Fontan Procedure)

 After the second stage procedure, patients should be started on digoxin, diuretics, aspirin and captopril.
 The third stage procedure, known as the Fontan procedure, the inferior vena cava and the pulmonary arteries are anastomosed.
 By the completion of the third procedure, patients have a passive systemic-to-pulmonary circulation and the right ventricle is no longer responsible for the pulmonary blood flow.